 Because the daylight hours are less, we start doing many more things in the dark.
 Walking the dog, running or biking, last-minute yard work, and driving are just a few.

 Nationwide, almost half of all driving deaths happen at night, which is three times greater than during the day.

-As we approach the darker months of the year, here are some tips that may help your night driving:
+As we approach the darker months of the year, here are some tips that may help your night-driving

-1. Visit your eye doctor.
 For years, I put off my doctor’s visit.
 I just kept holding things out at arm’s length to read.
-Finally, I got tired of this, and went in.
+Finally, I got tired of this and went in.

-As oncoming traffic approaches, it can be very difficult to see.
-Instead of looking at the headlights to see if the bright beams are on, look off to your right side.
-While this can be a bit tricky, it can reduce the time your eyes need to recover from the glare.
+As oncoming traffic approaches, it can be challenging to see.
+You can look off to your right instead of looking directly at them.
+While this can be tricky, it can reduce your eyes' time to recover from the glare.
 If you can’t safely look away, don’t.

-4. Reduce your speed.
-At night it’s important to reduce your speed.
-Over driving your headlights can make it even more difficult to see what’s ahead of you.
-In addition, as deer become more active this time of year, a reduced speed could help you spot them and avoid a collision.
+At night, it’s crucial to reduce your speed.
+If you're driving too fast, your headlights won't be able to illuminate potential hazards in front of you.
+As deer become more active this time of year, slowing down could help you spot them and avoid a collision.

-If your headlights don’t do a good job of lighting up the road, visit your local mechanic.
-It’s possible they may need adjustment.
-I had my daughter’s car headlights adjusted and she told me it made a big difference.
+If your headlights don’t light up the road well, visit your local mechanic.
+They may need adjustment.
+I had my daughter’s car headlights adjusted once, and she told me it made a big difference.

-6. Rain, rain, go away.
-I think driving at night in the rain is awful.
+Driving at night in the rain is awful.
 I find it very difficult to see road markings.
 Make sure your wiper blades are in good working order and your windshield is clean.

 One of my pet peeves is the haze that builds up on the inside of my windshield.
 I usually don’t notice it until I’m driving at night.
 Regularly cleaning the inside of your windshield can help reduce nighttime glare.